praise for Zeynep Ton

 “[Ton is] an improbably chic and energetic guide to the world of factory design, manufacturing schedules, supply chains, and process management.” – Philip Delves Broughton, Author of Ahead of the Curve

-Zeynep’s findings have been published in Harvard Business Review, California Management Review, and Organization Science and have been featured widely in the media, including The Atlantic, The New Yorker, The Washington Post, The New York Times, CNN, PBS, and NPR.
+Zeynep’s research has been published in managerial and scholarly journals, including Harvard Business Review, California Management Review, and Organization Science, and featured widely in the media, including The Atlantic, The New Yorker, The Washington Post, The New York Times, CNN, PBS, and NPR.
+At MIT, Zeynep teaches MBA and executive education courses in operations management, service operations, sustainability, and operations strategy.
+She received several awards for excellence in teaching both at HBS and MIT Sloan.
+She was also named one of the World’s 40 Best Business School Professors Under the Age of 40 by Poets & Quants.

-A native of Turkey, Zeynep first came to the U.S. on a volleyball scholarship.
-She received her B.S. from Pennsylvania State University and her D.B.A. from Harvard Business School.
+Zeynep lives in Cambridge, Massachusetts with her husband and four children.
+A native of Turkey, she first came to the US on a volleyball scholarship from the Pennsylvania State University.
+She received her BS in Industrial and Manufacturing Engineering there and her DBA from the Harvard Business School.

 - Achieving Excellence